 Once you’ve purchased the plan, go to Jetpack → Settings → Performance and activate the “High-speed, ad-free video player” option.

-There are 2 different ways to upload your videos:
+There are two ways to upload your videos:

 Once your video has finished uploading, you’ll see a placeholder image in your media library while the video is being processed: